opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-trial/README.md

 ---
 # Create an Enterprise on-premises edition trial

 You can **test the OpenProject Enterprise on-premises edition 14 days for free**.
-It will extend your current Community edition with the premium features so you can thoroughly test those premium functionalities.
+It will extend your current Community edition with the Enterprise add-ons so you can thoroughly test those premium functionalities.

 You can start the trial period for OpenProject either via an already installed Community edition or via our website.